Landscaping in America

-Their strength is the underlying backbone of the garden and this is typically in the form of walls, paths, or terracing which controls the plants.
+Their strength is the underlying backbone or structure of the garden usually in the form of walls, paths, or terracing which control the plants.
+The plants will typically be harmonious with its neighbor with the prime guidance being balance.

 The number of plants are usually limited, but used in large quantities to give a uniform appearance of texture and color.